dylan-lang/opendylan/documentation/hacker-guide/source/runtime.rst

 be explicitly freed when the Dylan container is collected (primitive functions are provided for this purpose).
 However, the core language of Dylan provides no *finalization* mechanism to invoke cleanup code when objects are reclaimed.
-Harlequin’s implementation of the Simple Threads Library strictly requires this, but it is not yet implemented.
+Harlequin’s implementation of the Threads Library strictly requires this, but it is not yet implemented.
 It is intended to provide finalization support for Dylan with a new garbage collector which is currently under development.